marrickchan/csci3055-finalproject/README.md

 ## To Do

-- [ ] Create initial webpage with usable features
+- [x] Create initial webpage with usable features
+  * Search feature displays new section when you press enter
+  * Close button on the search section when clicked
-- [ ] Implement _Google Dart_ pop-up functionality in browser.
+- [x] Implement _Google Dart_ pop-up functionality in browser.
+  * Changed to a more simplistic view.
+New section appears on the top of the page instead of overlaying
-- [ ] Implement _Google Dart_ input functionality.
+- [x] Implement _Google Dart_ input functionality.
+  * Search value gets passed into Google Dart to be used for search
-- [ ] Implement indexing for items on webpage.
+- [x] Implement indexing for items on webpage.
+  * All items that require searching are tagged with the tcg-preview class so that they can all be put into an ElementList
 - [ ] Optimize webpage loading if required.
 - [ ] Implement iteration/searching for indexed items.
 - [ ] Implement webpage hightlighting for search.

+## To Do - Extras

 - [ ] Implement indexing over entire website.
-- [ ] Optimize webpage loading if required.
-- [ ] Implement iteration/searching for indexed items.
+- [ ] Implement iteration/searching for indexed items on entire website.

 ***